Correcting misinformation on social media with a large language model: Discussion

-This work also faces the following limitations.
-First, although \oursystem~is capable of responding to multimodal misinformation with text and images, it cannot accept video inputs.
+This work faces several limitations.
+First, although \oursystem~is capable of responding to misinformation with text and images, it cannot accept video inputs.
 Second, we only focus on English, one of the most spoken languages in the world.
 Third, we evaluated \oursystem~using real social media content on a single platform, X, as its Community Notes system has been shown to reduce the spread of misinformation\cite{wojcik2022birdwatch} and transparent.
 X is also a popular social media platform, and one where more than half of users consume news regularly\cite{walker2021news} and where misinformation has been shown to diffuse faster than the truth\cite{vosoughi2018spread}.
 Fourth, experts assessed and compared \oursystem~against one foundation LLM, GPT-4, which can also be seen as an ablation study, since \oursystem~augments GPT-4 (see Methods and Supp.
 Fig.~\ref{supp:figure:impact_retrieval_and_vision} for additional results of our ablation study).
-GPT-4 was chosen as a comparison as it is one of the best performing LLMs across a wide range of tasks available today\cite{katz2024gpt,bubeck2023sparks}.
+GPT-4 was chosen as a comparison as it is the state-of-the-art ChatGPT (as of April 2025) and one of the best performing LLMs across a wide range of tasks available today\cite{katz2024gpt,bubeck2023sparks}.